williamIIImarpa/liteclerk-web3-doc/Launch-Token/Launch-Token.md

 5. Market Making:
 -Hire someone to provide market making for your token, ensuring liquidity on exchanges .This can boost investor confidence and token credibility.

+# How to set this up
+1. Develop the Smart Contract:
+-Use the Substrate framework to create your token with predefined parameters like supply, minting, burning, and transfer rules.

+2. Test the Token:
+-Deploy it on the Polkadot testnet to ensure security and functionality.

+3. Deploy on Mainnet:
+-Once testing is complete, launch the token on the Polkadot network.

+4. Set Up Liquidity Pools:
+-Provide initial liquidity in DEXs to facilitate trading.

+5. Build a Community:
+-Engage with users on social media and forums to increase awareness and adoption.

+# When will the market buy
+1. Strong Utility:
+-If your token has a clear use case and real-world application, demand will increase.

+2. Hype and Marketing:
+-Well-executed marketing campaigns, influencer endorsements, and partnerships can drive market interest.

+3. Liquidity and Accessibility:
+-Tokens available on multiple exchanges with high liquidity attract more buyers.

+4. Investor Confidence:
+-A credible team, clear roadmap, and strong market-making strategies can drive investor interest.